 Approximately: 4-5 hours cycling, 1 hour walking, 1.5 hour boat ride

-After breakfast we take a short boat ride to a waiting minivan, which takes us to another boat.
-We take a cruise upstream to an area where Irrawaddy dolphins can be spotted!
-We spend some time here looking for the dolphins before heading back to the waiting minivan.
-We take a short drive to Khonphapheng Waterfall, the widest in South East Asia!
+After breakfast we take a short boat ride to a waiting minivan, We take a short drive to Khonphapheng Waterfall, the widest in South East Asia!
 We have our lunch at the waterfall, taking in the stunning views.
 After lunch we return to Pakse, or we can take you to the Lao/Cambodian border.

-Approximately 3 hours driving, 3-4 Hours sightseeing, 2.5 hours boat ride
+Approximately 3 hours driving, 3-4 Hours sightseeing, 30 minutes